bparanj/crystal/computer/networking/data-flow.md

-Here is a concise table showing the OSI model layers and the terms used for data at each layer:
+Here is a table showing the OSI model layers and the terms used for data at each layer:

 | OSI Layer           | Data Term              |
 |---------------------|------------------------|